 Only through receiving effective transformational coaching can we become aware of these interpretations and when we do, we awaken to see that they are not true.
-This transformational experience leaves us with waves of freedom and relaxation washing over us as we break free of having to survive a world that we interpreted as so.
+Becoming aware of these interpretations causes us to undergo a 'self transformation' which leaves us with waves of freedom and relaxation washing over us as we break free of having to survive a world that we interpreted as so.

-During emotional events when we invent such dis-empowering interpretations, it’s like putting on glasses with yellow filters.
-At first, the world looks shocking (in the case of the glasses all bright and yellow) but soon we get used to the shock (the yellow look of the world) and we forget we are wearing them.
+During emotional events when we invent such dis-empowering interpretations, it’s like putting on glasses with coloured lenses.
+At first, the world looks bright yellow (if the glasses had yellow lenses) but soon we get used to the shock (the yellow look of the world) but soon we forget we are wearing them and the world begins to look normal.
 It’s only when later we remember we are wearing the glasses with coloured lenses and take them off that we become aware of the visual contrast of taking them off.
 This is the same as experiencing a transformational breakthrough.
 Up until then, we’d forgotten that this is how we’ve been seeing ourselves and world around us.
 My clients often express this awakening experience as very freeing.

 As a business owner when you meet someone new, you can, for example if you are a 'content marketing strategist' introduce your self from a past based disempowering interpretation (such as I’m not good enough) which will likely cause you to introduce yourself awkwardly and say something like.
 "I'm in to content marketing".
 Alternatively if you were to introduce your self while ‘being a commitment’ of what you are creating (such as your vision) you will no longer come across awkwardly but rather as confident, fun and trustworthy.

 An example of an alternative statement demonstrating 'being a commitment' might be articulated as so:

 Why is it important to communicate who you are as commitment? (to have a personal mission statement or elevator pitch)